tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 {% include workflow_map.html step="5" map="content/openapi_tutorial_map.html"  %}

-In the previous step ([OpenAPI tutorial step 4: The paths object](pubapis_openapi_step4_paths_object.html)), when you described the [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#requestBodyObject) and [`responses` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#responsesObject) objects, you used a [`schema`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) object to describe the model for the request or response.
-The `schema` refers to the fields, values, and structure (for example, the hierarchy and nesting of the various objects) of a JSON or YAML object.
-(See [What is a schema?](https://spacetelescope.github.io/understanding-json-schema/about.html#what-is-a-schema) for more details.)
-It's common to use a reference pointer for the `schema` object that points to more details in the `components` object.
+In the [step 4](pubapis_openapi_step4_paths_object.html), when we described the [`requestBody`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#requestBodyObject) and [`responses` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#responsesObject) objects, we used a [`schema`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) object to describe the model for the request or response.
+The `schema` refers to the data structure ( the fields, values, and hierarchy of the various objects and properties of a JSON or YAML object &mdash; see [What is a schema?](https://spacetelescope.github.io/understanding-json-schema/about.html#what-is-a-schema) for more details).
+It's common to use a reference pointer (`$ref`) for the `schema` object that points to more details in the `components` object.

 {% if site.format == "web" %}
 * TOC